alanesq/DRO/README.md

 I think by far the best way to power this would be from a battery as this will give a very stable power and be completely isolated from any mains spikes etc..
 I have used an old PC power supply for mine which is the next best thing.
 A USB power bank seems to work ok also.
 Another option may be to power the CYD from a usb power supply but power the calipers from a AA battery?

 If you find the CYD reboots as soon as a button is pressed this is probably becuase the User_Setup.h file has not been copied over for the "TFT_eSPI" library [see here](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/SETUP.md)
+Note: I have had issues where I change something in the library settings and even when I change it back it no longer works.
+This is becuase the Arduino IDE doesn't re-compile everything, every time so to get it to re-compile I changed the dev board to something else then back again (just closing and re-opening the IDE may have worked?)

-One possible issue I anticipate is that the calipers often have a random reading when first powered on, this could be a problem if it is close to the limit of the caliper if you then move it past this limit (the limit looks to be 999.99mm on mine).
+One possible issue I anticipate is that the calipers often have a random reading when first powered on, this could be a problem if it is close to the limit of the caliper if you then move it past this limit (the limit looks to be 9999.99mm on mine?).
 It can of course be solved simply by pressing the zero button on the caliper but this is something I may look in to later.
 I believe the caliper can be zeroed by taking one of the data pins to ground but this would require extra circuitry.

 --------------------------------------

 ## Contact

-If you use this sketch please let me know how you get on  - alanesq@disroot.org
+If you use this sketch please let me know how you get on and if you have any suggestions for improvments etc.  - alanesq@disroot.org